-It is important to think about how you can support yourself during this period.
+It is so important to think about how you can support yourself during this period.
 Self-care is crucial during this time.
 Try and put some healthy boundaries in place.
 This can mean not saying yes to everything, or not putting too much pressure on yourself to keep everyone happy or to be ‘perfect’.

 Keep an eye on how much you are doing, and try to slow down when possible.
 Take some quality time for yourself, when you need to.
 Do the things that make you relax.
 This is different for everyone.
-It could include a yoga class, reading a book, going for a walk or taking a hot bath.
+It could include reading a book, going for a walk or taking a hot bath.
 However you relax, make it happen.